 Strengthening cultural and biological management of pests and diseases in apple and pear orchards (AP19002)

-This investment is providing growers and advisors within the apple and pear industry with high quality information on integrated pest and disease management (IPDM), to support increased confidence in IPDM decision making within the sector.
+From 2020 to 2023, this investment provided growers and advisors within the apple and pear industry with high quality information on integrated pest and disease management (IPDM), to support increased confidence in IPDM decision making within the sector.

-This project is part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
-The other investments that make up this scope of work are:
+This program was part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
+The other investments that made up this scope of work were:

 - Advancing sustainable and technology driven apple orchard production systems (AP19003)

 - Developing smarter and sustainable pear orchards to maximise fruit quality, yield and labour efficiency (AP19005)

 - Improved Australian apple and pear orchard soil health and plant nutrition (AP19006)